Canar/2b/README.md

 The following Windows audio APIs have an implementation.

-Windows programs are built with MinGW.

 - MME / waveOut
 - DirectSound
 - WASAPI
 - XAudio

+Windows programs are built with MinGW.
+XAudio has a playback issue.
-There is a non-functional attempt at Kernel Streaming as well.
+There is a non-functional attempt at Kernel Streaming.
+Windows code was tested in Wine and QEMU-KVM Windows 11.

 Additionally, there is an OpenSL ES implementation, which\
 is developed and tested on Termux for Android.